cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/run-tunnel/deploy-cloudflared-replicas.md

 To deploy multiple instances of `cloudflared`, you can create and configure one instance of `cloudflared` and run it as multiple different processes.

-Cloudflare Load Balancers and DNS records can still point to the tunnel and its unique ID while that tunnel sends traffic to the multiple instances of cloudflared that run through it.
+Cloudflare Load Balancers and DNS records can still point to the tunnel and its unique ID while that tunnel sends traffic to the multiple replicas that run through it.

 To deploy multiple `cloudflared` replicas: